-Credit card statements selected for testing do not include evidence that all supporting documentation for purchases were reviewed and approved by a member of management or a board member.
+Credit card statements selected for testing do not include evidence that all supporting documentation for purchases is reviewed and approved by a member of management or a board member.

-For all transactions tested, an original itemized receipt could not be located.
+An original itemized receipt could not be located for six transactions tested.

-For all transactions tested, written documentation of the business/ public purpose was not present.
+For six transactions tested, written documentation of the business/public purpose was not present on the supporting documentation.